Tie (draw): Motorsport

-Ties in motor racing almost never occur.
+Ties in motor racing almost never occur, even though sometimes they are intentional.
+With three Ford GT40 leading at the end of the 1966 24 Hours of Le Mans, the two leading cars which were in the same lap were supposed to finish in a dead heat, but because they started at different positions, the car that covered more distance was proclaimed winner.
+Ferrari staged a 1-2-3 photo finish in the banked oval at the 1967 24 Hours of Daytona, but the cars actually were laps apart.
+After the death of Ferrari driver Lorenzo Bandini a few days earlier, his two team mates dominated the non-championship 1967 Syracuse Grand Prix in Sicily and won in an actual dead heat.

 Nearly all modern racing cars and motorcycles carry electronic transponders which relay precise timing information down to the thousandths of a second.
 However, a photo-finish camera is used at the finish line, and if the two vehicles cross the line together, the position may be declared a tie.
 The 1974 Firecracker 400 is the only case in modern NASCAR history where a tie has occurred in a position; Cale Yarborough and Buddy Baker tied for third after 160 laps.
 At the 2002 United States Formula One Grand Prix, Ferrari's Michael Schumacher attempted to stage a dead heat with teammate Rubens Barrichello but "failed by a little" as Schumacher said, finishing 0.011 seconds behind Barrichello.
 The F1 Sporting Regulations provide that in the event of a dead heat in a race, points and prizes will be added together and shared equally among the tying drivers.

 In Grand Prix motorcycle racing, dead heats are avoided by fastest lap times being a tiebreaking measure.
 This rule resulted in Héctor Faubel winning the 125cc classification of the 2011 German motorcycle Grand Prix after a photo finish could not separate him and Johann Zarco.